 Harvesting the Sky is 65,000 words with a speculative apple tree at the heart of its story.
 It was a semi-finalist in the Del Sol Press First Novel Prize contest.
 It and The Forgetting Flower are part of a trilogy set in Paris.
 Here’s the pitch:

 American Andre Damazy is an experienced botanist.
 He can grow any plant so when he gets the opportunity to propagate a rare medicinal apple, he jumps on the chance.
 The issue’s personal for him since his mother had a stroke and he knows if he can bring this apple to the public, thousands of ill people will be healed.
 But a stranger constantly thwarts Andre’s work: stalking him, spraying his trees, intimidating him through effigies and notes.
 While Andre doesn’t understand why anyone would do this, he suspects it’s related to a previous project during his teenage years when an old woman died.
-Now, he has to push on, despite the stranger’s belief that he’s doing the devil’s work, so he can not only bring this curative apple to the world, but redeem himself for his past mistakes.
+Now, he has to push on, despite the stranger’s beliefs, so he can not only bring this curative apple to the world, but redeem himself for his past mistakes.

 The Forgetting Flower

 The Forgetting Flower is 73,000 words and features a speculative flower.
 Here’s the pitch: